How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 Barrel preparation technology

-1. Fill a new barrel with 90% of the volume of clean, filtered water at room temperature, close the cork and leave for 3-4 hours.
+1. Fill a new barrel 90% of the volume with clean, filtered water at room temperature, close with a stopper and leave for 3-4 hours.

-2. Check the barrel for leaks by carefully inspecting the wood around the perimeter of the rings, then the bottom front and back.
-A slight leak is not critical, this problem will resolve itself in the next step, when the wood swells.
-The main thing is that there is no jet, since such a barrel is considered full of holes and needs to be repaired.
+2. Check the barrel for leaks by carefully inspecting the wood around the perimeter of the rings, then the bottom from the front and back.
+A slight leak is not critical; this problem will correct itself at the next stage, when the wood swells.
+The main thing is that there is no jet, since such a barrel is considered leaky and needs repair.

-3. Fill the barrel to the top with water, close tightly and transfer to a room with room temperature.
-If leakage is observed, add water every 12 hours until the leakage stops.
-After 3 days, drain the water (it will be dirty brown or yellow), then pour in a new batch of clean water.
+3. Fill the barrel to the top with water, close tightly and transfer to a room at room temperature.
+If leakage is observed, add water every 12 hours until the leak stops.
+After 3 days, drain the water (it will be a dirty brown or yellow color), then add a new batch of clean water.

 The first water is the dirtiest

 5. After 24 hours, change the water again.
-The process of soaking the barrel (daily replacement of cold water) is repeated until the last water becomes clear, tasteless and odorless.
+The process of soaking the barrel (changing cold water daily) is repeated until the last water becomes clear, tasteless and odorless.
 This usually takes three to six weeks.

 6. Boil water (50% of the volume of the barrel), then cool to 70-75°C, add soda (20 grams per 1 liter), mix and pour into the barrel.
 Shake vigorously for 8-10 minutes, then drain the soda solution.

 8. If the barrel is intended for strong drinks (moonshine, cognac, whiskey, bourbon), the container is ready for use.
-In the case of wine, I recommend first aging odorless double distillate diluted to 18-20 degrees for 30-45 days.
+In the case of wine, I recommend first soaking the odorless double distillate, diluted to 18-20 degrees, for 30-45 days.

-In addition to the volume of the barrel, the aging result is influenced by: air humidity (optimal 80-85%), temperature (10-12°C for wine, 14-16°C for strong alcohol) and the time of infusion.
-Process control is carried out by periodic tests.
-When the taste suits, the drink is poured into glass containers for long-term storage.
+In addition to the volume of the barrel, the aging result is influenced by: air humidity (optimal 80-85%), temperature (10-12°C for wine, 14-16°C for strong alcohol) and infusion time.
+The process is monitored through periodic sampling.
+When the taste is satisfactory, the drink is poured into glass containers for long-term storage.

 2. Steaming.